MattXiao00/W21-GroupC/README.md

 Welcome page is implemented by constructing a big cube as background and using "text" shape from text-demo to show letters.
 User can press 'B' on the keyboard to enter the fishing pond.

 In the fishing pond, user can see a square pond surrounded by wooden frames, grass and some animals.
+User can also observe several randamly moving fish under the water surface and a fishing rod above them.
+User can move fishing rod around by pressing keystrokes.
+A green fish hook at the end of the fishing rod will turn red it detects collision from some fish.
+At this moment, user can press 't' on the keyboard to catch fish.
+If a fish is caught successfully, a score board on the top right of the screen will be updated.